sudo lxc - Linux Containers

 Install sudo lxc:

-$ sudo apt install sudo lxc
+$ sudo apt install lxc

 Install lxc Web Panel: